Tuesdays, 12:30-5:30 p.m.

 Each of you will complete one large project, one medium-sized project, and one small project.
 The large project will involve surveying allozyme variation in natural populations of an invertebrate or plant.
 I will assign you one species that is easy to collect and easy to identify.
-With the assistance of your classmates, you will collect samples from at least four locations and look for variation in allele frequency.
-You'll spent most of the lab time in September collecting your organisms, then in October and early November you'll run gels to observe genetic variation.
+With the assistance of your classmates, you will collect samples from multiple locations and look for variation in allele frequency.
+You'll spent most of the lab time in September collecting your organisms, then in October and November you'll run gels to observe genetic variation.

 There are no fixed office hours.
 You can make an appointment by talking to me before or after class, or by e-mailing me.